ksinger12/OEC-2021/README.md

 ### testProbabilities.py
 Simple script to inspect the probabilities generated from normal conditions
 ### algorithm.py
+Module that runs the algorithm and creates different stages of the day to be visualized (contains code to output probability data to .txt)
+### graph_experiments.py
 Module that runs a simulation of virus spread throughout the school

 ## Usage: